mehulagg/gitlab/doc/administration/geo/setup/external_database.md

 1. Save the file and [reconfigure GitLab](../../restart_gitlab.md#omnibus-gitlab-reconfigure)

-1. Run the tracking database migrations:
+1. The reconfigure should automatically migrate the database.
+If required, you can run these tasks manually:

    ```shell
    gitlab-rake geo:db:create